Swing Dance: The Complete Beginner’s Guide

 Tempo: 112-128 bpm

-Great video of West Coast Swing Champions improvising and expressing the music marvelously:
+Here is a great video of West Coast Swing Champions expressing the music:

-As you can see, there is a lot of fun to be had by learning to dance swing.
+As you can see, it would be a lot of fun to learn how to swing dance.

 The benefits of dancing swing or any style are endless.